Sacraments

 Baptism

-For Catholics, the Sacrament of Baptism is the first step in a lifelong journey of commitment and discipleship.
+Our parishes rejoice when a new member is added to our Catholic Family through the Sacrament of Baptism.
+The Sacrament of Baptism is the first step in a lifelong journey of commitment and discipleship.
+Child baptisms are a cause for celebration not only for the baby's family but for the parish and the Church as a whole.
+Parents should have their children baptized shortly after birth.
+(Catechism of the Catholic Church 1250).
 Whether we are baptized as infants or adults, Baptism is the Church's way of celebrating and enacting the embrace of God.
-For more information, contact Cindy Yong at (618) 993-3194, ext.
-2.

 Confirmation